Tetiankaa/Tetiankaa/README.md

 <b>👋 Hello,  I'm Tetiana Korsun</b>
 <p>📚 Student at Okten School 🎓</p>

-🌱 Currently learning Java programming language.
+🌱 Currently learning Java♨️ programming language

 💻 I have completed a few small projects, but I’m still in the process of learning and improving my skills 🚀